 Is a good basic program for service-based bosses, who need multiple payment schedules/invoicing, and have multiple stage processes with clients.
 If you are just doing say a coaching call and that’s it, I highly recommend using Acuity and then having another system to track clients.

 These are just a few options, so you have an idea of what’s out there.
 Of course, there are tons more.
 Don’t get overwhelmed by the technology or picking a system, start with figuring out your process and move forward from there.

-*The Trello and Acuity links are referral links where I get a free service if used.
+*The Trello, Acuity, and Dubsado links are referral links where I get a free service if used.